Easy Halloween Nail Designs for Beginners

 Black-Widow Halloween Nails

 This black-widow design from Chalkboard Nails looks like it takes a pro, but all you really need is a couple of polishes, striping tape, and some drying time.
 Paint your nails a glossy red; then, when your base has dried, apply nail striping tape in random, crossed stripes.
 Paint over the nails with a textured black polish, and then remove the tape to reveal the pattern.
 For the hourglass-shape black-widow accent nail, simply cut and apply the striping tape in the hour-glass shape and carefully paint around the tape.

 Candy Corn Nails

-Candy corn is one of the best parts of October and fall in general, so you can let this sweet manicure carry you past the 31st and into the first weeks of November.
-It's also probably the easiest Halloween nail design to do: Just start with a yellow coat on the whole nail; then use a French tip guide or striping tape to paint the top two-thirds of your nail with orange polish.
+Candy corn is one of the best parts of October and fall in general, so you can let this sweet Halloween nail art carry you past the 31st and into the first weeks of November.
+It's also probably the easiest Halloween nail design to do: Just start with a yellow nail polish coat on the whole nail; then use a French tip guide or striping tape to paint the top two-thirds of your nail with orange polish.
 Once the orange layer is dry, repeat with white on the upper third.
 Shades of Magick recommends using a matte top coat for a more authentic candy corn look!

-Blood Drip Nails
+Blood Drip Halloween Nails

 This bloody nail art by The Nailasaurus is a scary but chic design to celebrate Halloween.
-To re-create this, you'll need dark red polish, a nude base polish, a dotting tool, and a small nail-art brush.
+To re-create this, you'll need dark red polish, a nude base polish, a dotting tool, and a small nail art brush.
 Click here to see the full tutorial.